thiagomgd/obsidian-hardcover/README.md

 2. Creates or updates notes for each book
 3. Stores the sync timestamp for incremental updates

 For large libraries, the plugin uses pagination and respects API rate limits.
+Hardcover limits requests to 60 per minute.
+The plugin handles this but very large libraries may take time.

 - If some books fail to process, others will still be synced
 - The timestamp is only updated if all books process successfully